-Authors I Love and Why Writers Should Read Their Work
+My Favorite Authors and Why I Love Their Work

-Glen Cook’s publisher is labelling him the grandfather of Grimdark fantasy with his new book launch, but he’s much more accomplished than The Black Company.
-I believe his standalone novel The Tower of Fear is an amazingly well-told tale and The Dread Empire sets a relentless pace.
-I’ve also read many Garrett P.I. novels several times, enjoying the noir humor.
+Glen Cook’s publisher has started labeling him the grandfather of Grimdark with his last book launch, but he’s much more accomplished than The Black Company.
+I believe his standalone novel The Tower of Fear is an amazingly well-told tale, and The Dread Empire series sets a relentless pace I have yet to experience by another author.
+I’m also a fan of his Garrett P.I. series, which I’ve read several times enjoying his noir humor.

-It’s hard to believe he published this novel 80 years ago.
+It’s difficult to believe he published the novel 80 years ago.
 Both the story and his writing remain engaging, and my gold standard for including wonder in my own work.
-If I can ever bring such wonder to those who read my stories, I’ll consider myself accomplished.
+If I can ever bring such joy to anyone who read my stories, I’ll consider myself accomplished.

 Anne McCaffrey changed my view of fantasy.
-Instead of swords and magic and inhumane villains, her stories were about people dealing with personal struggles.
-Her Harper Hall trilogy was one of the first I read to my daughter and she loved them (Well, she was offish until the fire lizards made their appearance).
-Every girl should experience the stories of a mistreated girl who rises to the top.
+Instead of swords and magic and inhumane villains, her stories focused on personal struggles within an alien, if human, society.
+Her Harper Hall trilogy was the first series I read to my daughter and she loved them (once the fire lizards made their appearance).
+Every child should experience these stories in which a mistreated girl masters skills long denied women in her society.

 Will McIntosh is the only author on this list I’ve met.
-I interviewed him for a project after reading Soft Apocalypse and Hugo Award winning short story Bridesicle.
-I’ve lost track of his more recent works due to my own focus, but hope to catch up soon.
+I interviewed him for a project after reading Soft Apocalypse and his Hugo Award-winning short story “Bridesicle,”* which he developed into Love Minus Eighty (overdue for a movie deal, IMHO).

-William Gibson is an odd duck for me.
-I loved his early Cyberpunk works, which stoked my interest in science fiction with the way he focused on our looming cultural shift.
+William Gibson created the Cyberpunk genre with his early visions of our future (and he got a lot right).
+His ideas stoked my interest in science fiction with his rich focus on our looming cultural shifts.
 His most recent novel, The Peripheral, proves his value as a modern oracle.
-Gibson just sees things more clearly and his ability to parse modern events is nothing short of genius.
-If you aren’t familiar with his work, The Peripheral gives us a view at life after the Jackpot.
+Gibson processes our current trends so clearly and his ability to parse modern events into forecasts is nothing short of genius.
+If you aren’t familiar with his work, The Peripheral gives us a view at life after the Jackpot (which has become part of the zeitgeist as climate change gains steam).
 It’s a brilliant and timely insight.
-Expect some sleepless nights while reading and after you finish.
+Expect sleepless nights while reading.

-Roger Zelazny’s Chronicles of Amber are a classic.
+Roger Zelazny’s Chronicles of Amber are genre-breaking classics.
 I don’t know of any other series like what he created.
-Well worth reading the Corwin books just for the ongoing first-person structure and stream-of-consciousness planning.
-I’d forgot how richly he detailed Corwin’s walking through shadow and his use of color and texture has really helped with my current project.
-Sometimes we get lucky and chance upon exactly what we need at the right time.
+Read the Corwin books for the ongoing first-person structure and stream-of-consciousness planning.
+Rereading Corwin’s walking through shadow, experiencing his use of color and texture, really helped with my current project.
+Sometimes we get lucky and chance upon exactly what we need right when we need it.

 Sites With Free Fiction